Terms of Service

 - Pay invoices on agreed schedule

-- Inform us promptly if your business or contact details change
+- Inform me promptly if your business or contact details change

 7. Warranties and liability

-We deliver work with reasonable skill and care.
-We do not warrant rankings, traffic, or revenue outcomes — these depend on factors beyond our control.
-Our total liability for any claim is limited to the fees you paid us in the preceding 6 months.
+I deliver work with reasonable skill and care.
+I do not warrant rankings, traffic, or revenue outcomes.
+These depend on factors beyond my control.
+My total liability for any claim is limited to the fees you paid me in the preceding 6 months.

 8. Termination